Spectrum disorder: Paraphilias and obsessions

 The interpretative key of "spectrum," developed from the concept of "related disorders," has been considered also in paraphilias.

 Paraphilic behavior is triggered by thoughts or urges that are psychopathologically close to obsessive impulsive area.
 Hollander (1996) includes in the obsessive-compulsive spectrum neurological obsessive disorders, body-perception-related disorders and impulsivity-compulsivity disorders.
 In this continuum from impulsivity to compulsivity it is particularly hard to find a clear borderline between the two entities.

 On this point of view, paraphilias represent such as sexual behaviors due to a high impulsivity-compulsivity drive.
 It is difficult to distinguish impulsivity from compulsivity: Sometimes paraphilic behaviors are prone to achieve pleasure (desire or fantasy); in some other cases, these attitudes are merely expressions of anxiety, and the atypical behavior is an attempt to reduce anxiety.
 In the last case, the pleasure gained is short in time and is followed by a new increase in anxiety levels, such as it can be seen in an obsessive patient after he performs his compulsion.

-Eibl-Eibelsfeldt (1984) underlines a female sexual arousal condition during flight and fear reactions.
-Some women, with masochistic traits, can reach orgasm in such conditions.